BIBA

 Let's say you raise the voluntary excess to £750 and have a compulsory excess of £250, giving you an overall excess of £1000 on your motor insurance policy.
 If you have a claim following a minor accident, and the repair cost is only £800, your motor insurer will not pay out.
 This is because you have not exceeded the excess amount of your motor insurance.

-1. You have a successful claim on your fully comprehensive motor insurance.
+3. You make a claim on your valid, UK motor insurance.

 Easy Gap can offer private motor excess insurance cover on the following types of vehicles: